Orthomyxoviridae: Replication cycle

 Infection and replication of the influenza virus.
 The steps in this process are discussed in the text.

 Typically, influenza is transmitted from infected mammals through the air by coughs or sneezes, creating aerosols containing the virus, and from infected birds through their droppings.
 Influenza can also be transmitted by saliva, nasal secretions, feces and blood.
 Infections occur through contact with these bodily fluids or with contaminated surfaces.
 On certain surfaces (i.e, outside of a host), flu viruses can remain infectious for about one week at human body temperature, over 30 days at 0 °C, and indefinitely at very low temperatures (such as in lakes in northeast Siberia).
 They can be inactivated easily by disinfectants and detergents.

-The viruses interacts between its surface hemagglutinin glycoprotein to bind to the host's surface sialic acid sugars, specifically on the surfaces of epithelial cells in the lung and throat (Stage 1 in infection figure).
+The virus's surface hemagglutinin glycoprotein binds to the host's surface sialic acid sugars, specifically on the surfaces of epithelial cells in the lung and throat (Stage 1 in infection figure).
 The cell imports the virus by endocytosis.
 In the acidic pH environment of the endosome, part of the hemagglutinin protein fuses the viral envelope with the vacuole's membrane, releasing: the viral RNA (vRNA) molecules, accessory proteins and RNA-dependent RNA polymerase into the host cell's cytoplasm (Stage 2).
 These proteins and vRNA form a complex that is transported into the host cell nucleus, where the host's own RNA-dependent RNA polymerase begins transcribing complementary positive-sense cRNA (Steps 3a and b).
 The cRNA is either exported into the cytoplasm and translated (step 4), or remains in the host nucleus.
 Newly synthesised viral proteins are either secreted through the Golgi apparatus onto the host cell surface (in the case of neuraminidase and hemagglutinin, step 5b) or transported into the host nucleus, where they bind vRNA and form new viral genome particles (step 5a).
 Other viral proteins have multiple actions in the host cell, including degrading cellular mRNA and using those consequently-released nucleotides for vRNA synthesis, while also inhibiting translation of the host cell's mRNAs.

 A virion assembles from negative-sense vRNAs (that form the genomes of newly created viruses), RNA-dependent RNA transcriptase and other viral proteins.
 Hemagglutinin and neuraminidase molecules cluster into a bulge in the host cell membrane.
 The vRNA and viral core proteins leave the nucleus and enter this membrane protrusion (step 6).
 The mature virus buds off from the host cell in a sphere of host phospholipid membrane, acquiring hemagglutinin and neuraminidase with this membrane coat (step 7).
 As before, the viruses then adhere to the same host cell capsule through hemagglutinin; the mature viruses detach once their neuraminidase has cleaved sialic acid residues from the host cell.
 After the release of new influenza virus, the host cell dies, and infection repeats in other host cells.